 “Interim Closure and Reclamation Plan” means a conceptual detailed plan on the reclamation of mine components which will not be closed until the end of the mining operations, and operational detail for components which are to be progressively reclaimed throughout the mine life, as defined in the Mine Site Reclamation Guidelines for the Northwest Territories (INAC, 2007);

-“Landfarm Facilities” means engineered facilities and associated appurtenance designed and constructed for the treatment and storage of hydrocarbon impacted soil and/or water at the Milne Port, the Mine Site and Steensby Port Site as described in the Plan entitled “Waste Management Plan (BAF-PH1-830-P16-0028, Rev 3), March 20, 2015;
+“Landfarm Facilities” means engineered facilities and associated appurtenance designed and constructed for the treatment and storage of hydrocarbon impacted soil and/or water at the Milne Port, the Mine Site and Steensby Port Site as described in the Plan entitled Waste Management Planper Part B, Item 14, and Schedule K ;

-“Landfill Facilities” means engineered facilities and associated appurtenance designed and constructed for the treatment and storage non-hazardous, inert Waste at the Mine Site and Steensby Port Site as described in the Plan entitled “Waste Management Plan (BAF-PH1-830-P16-0028, Rev 3), March 20, 2015;
+“Landfill Facilities” means engineered facilities and associated appurtenance designed and constructed for the treatment and storage non-hazardous, inert Waste at the Mine Site and Steensby Port Site as described in the Plan entitled Waste Management Plan per Part B, Item 14, and Schedule K

-“Licence” means the Type “A” Water Licence No. 2AM-MRY1325 Amendment No.1, issued by the Nunavut Water Board in accordance with the Act, to Baffinland Iron Mines Corporation (BIMC) for the Mary River Project;
+“Licence” means the Type “A” Water Licence No. 2AM-MRY1325 Amendment No.1, issued by the Nunavut Water Board in accordance with the Act, to Baffinland Iron Mines Corporation (BIMC) for the Mary River Project and includes the Renewal Licence;

-“Licensee” means the entity to which Licence Type “A” Licence No. 1 2AM-MRY1325- Amendment No.1 and associated Licence are issued or assigned;
+“Licensee” means the entity to which Licence Type “A” Licence No. 1 2AM-MRY1325- Amendment No.1 and the Renewal Licence are issued or assigned;

 “Maximum Average Concentration” means the average concentration of any four consecutively collected samples taken from the identical sampling location and taken during any given timeframe;